dherman/tc39-codex-wiki/data/es6/spread/index.md

-**Example:** Today if you have an array and want to create a new array with the existing one being part of it, the array literal syntax is no longer sufficient and you have to fall back to imperative code, using a combination of `push`, `splice`, `concat` etc. With spread syntax this becomes much more succingt.
+**Example:** Today if you have an array and want to create a new array with the existing one being part of it, the array literal syntax is no longer sufficient and you have to fall back to imperative code, using a combination of `push`, `splice`, `concat` etc. With spread syntax this becomes much more succinct.

 ```javascript
 var parts = ['shoulder', 'knees'];